Serving Butler, Clermont, Hamilton & Warren Counties in Southwest Ohio

 Write or call your representative today.
 Together, we can make a difference in the lives of those living in long-term care.

-As the baby-boom generation ages, the already stressed systems of long-term care will be further strained.
-Staffing shortages, for example, are now at acute levels across the state and the nation.
+Staffing shortages are now at acute levels across the state and the nation.
 There are a host of issues that arise when there are not enough staff to properly care for residents.
 Both the quality of care and quality of life are diminished.